-The updated block diagram shows the change to the output data type for the Constant block.
+The updated block diagram shows the changes to the output data types of the Constant and Gain blocks.

 For any type of model you build in Simulink, you need to know how to simulate.
 Simulating performs the operations specified by the blocks in the model and its specific configuration and produces results.
 See Simulation for complete information, such as how to configure your model for simulation.

-Use any of these methods to simulate a model:
+Use either of these methods to simulate a model:

 Click Run .